 Since moving to the United States in 1981, Anna has exhibited widely in Chicago and New York, as well as internationally.
-Her dolls have been displayed in Christmas windows at Tiffany and Saks Fifth Avenue in New York as well as at Lincoln Center's Gallery of the Performing Arts, The Museum of the City of New York and the Muse'e des Arts Decoratifs in the Louvre in Paris.
-In the Winter of 2008 the Don Muller Gallery in Northampton, MA exhibited Anna's dolls in five scenes depicting Dickens' "A Christmas Carol" and in the Winter of 2009 the Gallery displayed three scenes from "Sleeping Beauty".
+Her work has been displayed in Christmas windows at Tiffany and Saks Fifth Avenue in New York as well as at Lincoln Center's Gallery of the Performing Arts, The Museum of the City of New York and the Muse'e des Arts Decoratifs in the Louvre in Paris.

-Anna's dolls and puppets are between 12 and 35 inches tall.
+Anna's figures are between 12 and 35 inches tall.
 Their bodies are made of cotton on a metal armature.
-The heads and limbs are formed of clay, fimo, prosculpt, paper-mache',wood and plaster and painted with acrylic paint.
+The heads and limbs are formed of clay, prosculpt, paper-mache',wood and plaster and painted with acrylic paint.
 The hair is goat's hair or silk threads and the eyes are glass.

 Anna lives and works in Western Massachusetts, where she is inspired by the beauty of nature around her and especially the magical nature spirits.

-To inquire about the purchase of Anna Brahms' art dolls or to discuss commissioned work contact Anna via e-mail at:
+To inquire about the purchase of Anna Brahms' work or to discuss commissioned work contact Anna via e-mail at:

-View an article about Anna, her art dolls, and her studio published in the
+View an article about Anna, her art, and her studio published in the

 Aug/Sept/Oct 2014 issue of Where Women Create magazine.